The AAMC will release PREview score reports corresponding with each testing window. The 2023 testing calendar is now available.

 Since the PREview exam is one section, your score report will include a single, total score ranging from 1 to 9.
 You will also receive a percentile rank (see below for more information).

 Reporting Your Score to Medical Schools

-Reporting your score to AMCAS participating medical schools: when you elect to have your exam scored on exam day, and you initiate or submit the AMCAS application, your AAMC PREview score will be automatically uploaded to AMCAS.
-If you take the PREview exam after submitting your AMCAS application, your score will be uploaded to AMCAS when it is available on the published score release date.
+Reporting your score to AMCAS® participating medical schools: when you elect to have your exam scored on exam day, and you initiate or submit the AMCAS application, your PREview score will be automatically uploaded to the AMCAS system.
+If you take the PREview exam after submitting your AMCAS application, your score will be uploaded to the AMCAS system when it is available on the published score release date.